 So, can you test this product at home?
 This is also one of the questions you can ask yourself before purchasing a product.

 Learn more about testing EMFs at home on my EMF Testing Resources page.

 But Even If It Doesn’t Use Faraday’s Principles

 Most legitimate EMF shielding products use the Faraday cage’s principles to protect you from EMF.
 But there are exceptions.

 Take our SYB HARD, for example.
 It’s a headset attachment that blocks your phone’s EMFs from reaching your brain through your wired headset.

 The science behind this is simple.
-Inside each HARD is a dielectric gel that absorbs the microwave radiation emitted by your cell phone that would otherwise be conducted into your head with standard headphones and headsets.
+Inside each HARD is a dielectric gel that absorbs the Microwave radiation is a form of electromagnetic radiation with wavelengths ranging from one meter to one millimeter; with frequencies between 300 MHz (0.3 GHz) and 300 GHz.
+This type of...
+More emitted by your cell phone that would otherwise be conducted into your head with standard headphones and headsets.
 And we have scientific proof that it works.